 - Inspect your safety equipment and pool accessories.
 Your handrails and lifesavers need to be swim-ready by the time you are.
 Take time in the spring to inspect, maintain or replace safety equipment, fiberglass pool accessories and even outdoor furniture so that you can be ready to relax poolside on opening day!

 Take some steps now to get as many tasks checked off your list to prepare your inground fiberglass pool for opening.
 Have a safe, fun, relaxing pool season.
 Almost time to float around and enjoy.

 Until next time–

-Thursday Pools designs and manufactures fiberglass pool shells that are handcrafted with the highest standards and craftsmanship.
+Thursday Pools designs and manufactures fiberglass pool shells that are handcrafted with high standards and craftsmanship.
 Our one-piece, inground fiberglass swimming pool manufacturing facility is based out of Fortville, Indiana.
 At Thursday Pools, we aspire to be the world’s most respected fiberglass pool manufacturer.
 Our innovations, commitment to quality and beautiful designs set us apart.
-Thursday Pools is the creator of the world’s first beach entry (or zero entry) fiberglass pool, as well as the world’s first fiberglass sunken living room pool.
+Thursday Pools is the creator of the beach entry (or zero entry) fiberglass pool (Patent US 10,358,837 and 10,472,839), as well as the fiberglass sunken living room pool.
 Get inspired about a backyard swimming pool oasis of your own and get a free estimate on the fiberglass pool of your dreams today.
 Making that dream a reality is easier than you might think.
 With Thursday Pools, your weekend starts early!